 - Banish the drama

-- Do something creative like drawing, painting, playing an instrument, or journaling.
+- Do something creative like learn to draw, painting, playing an instrument, or journal.
 These hobbies can be very therapeutic.

 - Fix problems you’ve neglected.